 |

-museum is open on Monday and Tuesday from 9:00-2:00pm; Wednesday and
+The museum is open on

-Friday from 9:00-4:00pm and Sundays from 2:00-4:00pm.
-Other times may
+Wednesday, Friday and Sundays from 2:00-4:00pm.

-be accommodated by appointment. |
+Other times may be accommodated by appointment

 |